Multi-person 3D pose estimation from unlabelled data: Experimental results

-To complete the experimental analysis of our proposal, VoxelPose was trained using the same ten training Panoptic sequences.
-Results on the metrics for the four test sequences are presented in table \ref{tab:voxelpose_metrics}.
-In general, the accuracy metrics for VoxelPose show better results than our proposal, with a notable difference for the lower distance threshold.
-Nevertheless, the differences between both approaches become less significant as the distance threshold increases.
-In addition, the $Recall/Precision$ ratio is smaller than ours, which indicates greater divergences between the number of people detected and the actual number.
-In relation to the time metrics, the mean time required for the whole estimation process is $305.91$ms, which is almost 4 times the time employed by our proposal, although the data in table \ref{tab:proposal_metrics} does not include the time for skeleton detection.
-That time can vary depending on the specific detector and the available hardware, but there exist very efficient solutions.
-For instance, trt-pose can perform at $251$ FPS on Jetson Xavier, as reported in their software project (\url{https://github.com/NVIDIA-AI-IOT/trt_pose}).
-In addition, the skeleton detection for all the views could be run in parallel, making the timing independent of the number of views.
-Thus, assuming that skeleton can be detected at $30$ FPS, \textbf{our proposal still runs $3$ times faster} than VoxelPose.
+In terms of computational time, VoxelPose takes an average of $305.91$ ms for the whole estimation process, which is almost $6$ times longer than the time required by our proposal.
+The metrics of table \ref{tab:mpjpe_and_time} do not include the time required for skeleton detection, which may vary depending on the specific detector.
+However, efficient solutions for detection do exist, such as \textit{trt-pose} which can perform at $251$ FPS on Jetson Xavier~\cite{trtpose}.
+Furthermore, skeleton detection for all the views can be run in parallel, making the timing roughly independent of the number of views.
+Thus, assuming skeleton detection can be achieved at $30$ FPS, our proposal still runs more than $3$ times faster than VoxelPose.

-Besides the aforementioned benefits regarding the real-time execution property of our 3D multi-pose estimator, we consider that our proposal provides a more general solution to the problem than the existing alternatives.
-The fact that \textbf{no ground truth is required} to train the two models makes our proposal easily replicable, regardless of the space organization and extension.
+Besides the aforementioned benefits regarding real-time execution, our proposal provides a more general solution to the problem than the existing alternatives.
+The fact that \textbf{no ground truth is required} to train the two models makes our proposal easily replicable, regardless of the space, organization and extension.

+The proposed multi-person 3D pose estimation system has also been evaluated using the ARP Laboratory dataset.
+Since this dataset does not include a ground truth, the accuracy metrics employed for the CMU Panoptic dataset can not be applied.
+Instead, we use the reprojection error of the estimated 3D for all the cameras.
+We trained four different models using different sets of cameras at training and inference times: $M_{6/6}$ that uses the six cameras for training and inference; $M_{2/6}$, which uses the six cameras for training and the two ones mounted on the robot for inference; $M_{1/6}$, that was trained with the six cameras but only uses one of the cameras of the robot at inference time; and $M_{2/2}$ that uses only the two cameras of the robot for training and inference.